grnet/snf-image-creator/docs/usage.rst

                          upload the image to pithos with name FILENAME -r IMAGENAME, --register=IMAGENAME
-                         register the image with ~okeanos as IMAGENAME -a ACCOUNT, --account=ACCOUNT
+                         register the image with ~okeanos as IMAGENAME -m KEY=VALUE, --metadata=KEY=VALUE
-                         use this ACCOUNT when uploading/registering images
-                         [Default: None]
-   -m KEY=VALUE, --metadata=KEY=VALUE
                          add custom KEY=VALUE metadata to the image -t TOKEN, --token=TOKEN